 - Season generously with salt to bring out the flavor of the tomatoes.

 - Don’t use too much cream!
 Use just enough to enhance the flavor of the tomatoes and create a creamy consistency, but not so much that the cream overpowers the sauce.

-- Choose the right pasta shape – a short, ridged pasta will grab onto the thick sauce better than a smooth pasta shape.
+- Choose the right pasta shape for creamy tomato pasta – a short, ridged pasta will grab onto the thick tomato cream sauce better than a smooth pasta shape.

 - Garnish generously with fresh basil for layered flavor.

-Weeknight Tomato Cream SaucePrint Recipe Rate This Recipe Pin Recipe
+30-Minute Tomato Cream SaucePrint Recipe Rate this Recipe Pin Recipe

 - 1 tbsp olive oil

 - 1 medium sweet onion, diced

 - 4 cloves garlic, smashed